MDIL-SNU/SevenNet/docs/source/user_guide/lammps_mliap.md

 # LAMMPS: ML-IAP

 :::{caution}
-Currently the parallel implementation of LAMMPS/ML-IAP is not tested.
+Parallel execution of LAMMPS/ML-IAP using CUDA-aware MPI is supported, but not yet sufficiently tested.
+For multi-rank LAMMPS runs, use the TorchScript `e3gnn/parallel` workflow described in {doc}`lammps_torch`.
 :::

 ## Requirements